sst/sst/.changeset/fifty-ants-whisper.md

 "sst": patch
 ---

-Added WebsocketApiHandler so that we can use the auth sessions inside of a Websocket's connect and disconnect requests
+Added WebSocketApiHandler so that we can use the auth sessions inside of a WebSocket's connect and disconnect requests